exmprison/chop/README.md

 Download the Python files from the GitHub repository.

 To download the GitHub files to your computer, go to the big green button that says **Code** near the top of the webpage.
-When you click it, at the bottom of the popup it will say **Download ZIP**.
+When you click it, at the bottom of the popup it will say, **Download ZIP**.
 Click that button.

 ### Step 5: Extract the Files